nkuebler000/react-native-amazon-authentication/README.md

 OR

 `cd ios`

 `pod install`

 For React Native 0.59 and below

-Run react-native link react-native-amazon-authentication to link the react-native-amazon-authentication library.
+Run `react-native link react-native-amazon-authentication` to link the react-native-amazon-authentication library.

 ### A. Get amazon authentication API key
 If you don't have an amazon developer account yet then create one from [here](https://developer.amazon.com/)

-After creating and login your accound do the following steps:
+After creating and login your amazon developer account, do the following:

 1. You will first have to create a Security Profile to get your amazon iOS APIKey.
 Go [here](https://developer.amazon.com/settings/console/securityprofile/overview.html) and create one.
 2. Go inside your Security Profile and select `iOS Settings` tab.
-3. Add an API key there.
+3. Click on a button `Add an API key` there.
 You will be asked for key name and your iOS app bundle identifier.
-4. After adding an API key, you will get an amazon API key there.
+4. After adding an API key, you will get your iOS amazon API key there.
 Copy it.

 ### B. Add amazon authentication API key to your app plist
 Create a new key `APIKey` with type string in your iOS app plist file and paste the amazon api key there.

 ### C. Add a URL Scheme to your app plist
 Go to your app info plist file in XCode.
 Click on + button under URL Types in plist file.
 You will be asked to enter your app bundle identifier and URL Schemes.
-The URL scheme must be declared as amzn-<bundleID> (for example, amzn-com.example.app).
+The URL scheme must be declared as amzn-bundleID (for example, amzn-com.example.app).

 If you have any doubt in the above steps then follow the document [here](https://developer.amazon.com/docs/login-with-amazon/create-ios-project.html#add-api-key) for more details.

 ### D. Add amazon login framework(SDK) in your app
-You can find amazon login framework in the github repo.
+You can find LoginWithAmazon.framework in the github repo.
 Download it and keep it inside ios folder of your react native app.
 Go to `Build Phases` section in your XCode and check LoginWithAmazon.framework is showing there or not under `Link Binary With Libraries`.
 If not then add it.
 Also add `Security.framework` and `SafariServices.framework` there.

 ### E. Update your podfile
-To add Framework Search Path under `RNAmazonAuthentication` pod you need to update your Podfile.
+To add Framework Search Path under `RNAmazonAuthentication` pod, you need to update your Podfile.
 Add the following code under section `post_install do |installer|` in your Podfile:

 ```
 installer.pods_project.targets.each do |target|